sagrawalx/sagrawalx.github.io/math/index.md

 # Miscellaneous

-Here are some slides for presentations I've given.
+Here are some slides and/or notes for talks I've given.

+* [From category $\mathcal{O}^\infty$ to locally analytic representations](o-infty-padova.pdf).
+Notes from a talk I gave in April 2021 at the *p-adic representations and arithmetic D-modules* seminar, organized by Andrés Sarrazola A. and Francesco Baldassari, at the Università degli Studi di Padova.
 * [Perspective: The Mathematics of Depicting Depth](perspective.pdf).
 Slides for a talk I gave at Colorado College's *Fearless Fridays* seminar in February 2020.
 * [A Smörgåsbord of Arithmetic Geometry](smorgasbord.pdf).
 Slides for a talk I gave at Colorado College's *Fearless Fridays* seminar in February 2018.